WARDROBE TIPS FOR HEADSHOTS

 A bit about Color

-- In general, darker colors are better and more flattering.
-Jewel tones and richer neutrals like chocolate, dark gray, or navy, are great alternatives to black.
+- Jewel tones and richer neutrals like chocolate, dark gray, or navy, are great alternatives to black.

 - A neutral base with a pop of color adds interest.